Area prep high school football: Howard blanks Menno/Marion

 ALEXANDRIA — Mount Vernon/Plankinton scored the final 30 points of the game as they downed Hanson 56-18 on Friday night.

 Matt Kayser rushed for 113 yards on 14 carries for Hanson.
-He added another 61 yards on two reception.
+He added another 61 yards on two receptions.
 Kayser was also the leading tackler with 11 on the night.

 For MVP, Jesse Hastings led the defense with 13 tackles, while Schmidt and Dustin Frank each had an interception in the win.